ayushagg31/Trellis/CONTRIBUTING.md

  - Provide the reference to the issue, for which pull request is created
  - Provide detailed description about the changes you have made and the expected outcome, feel free to share images/gif for the outcome.
  - Don't submit independent PR's.
 First create issue, once approved, submit your PR.

- **📢 Submit your pull requests to develop branch or create your new branch.**

 ## Assigning issues
 - Only start working on issues, once assigned by the maintainers.
 - Don't request assignment on more than one issue at a time.